techouse/alfred-tailwindcss-docs/README.md

 Either press `⌘Y` to Quick Look the result, or press `<enter>` to open it in your web browser.

-## Changing Branches
+## Changing the Tailwind CSS version to search

-The workflow supports searching the documentation of both branches, `v0`, `v1`, `v2` and `v3`.
+The workflow supports searching the documentation of several versions.
 To change the branch, configure the Workflow as show in the image below.

 ![configure](configure.png)